varnish/api-gateway-benchmarks/README.md

 ## Execution

-Three instances running CentOS 7 x86_64 are needed to execute the tests, each which fulfills the role of the *consumer*, *gateway* or *webserver*.
+* Three instances running CentOS 7 x86_64 are needed to execute the tests, each which fulfills the role of the *consumer*, *gateway* or *webserver*.
+* Selinux should be disabled.
+* The EPEL7 repository should be enabled.
+* Root access is required.

 ### Deployment examples